ProboConnect/product-configurator/README.md

 }
 ```

+### Getting the upload data

+Use `proboConfigurator.needsUpload()` to determine if an upload is needed.

+And `proboConfigurator.getUploaderData()` to get the uploader data.

 ### Clearing the config

-By calling `configurator.clear()` all options are reset and the component should return to it's initial state.
+By calling `proboConfigurator.clear()` all options are reset and the component should return to it's initial state.

 ## License